Makrem-Mazroui/shift-planner-desktop-app/windows/README.md

 Open your terminal/command prompt.

+Install PyInstaller:
-Install PyInstaller: pip install pyinstaller
+$ pip install pyinstaller

-Navigate to your folder and run this command: pyinstaller --noconsole --onefile shift-plan-gui.py
+Navigate to your folder and run this command:
+$ pyinstaller --noconsole --onefile shift-planner.pyc

 This will create a dist folder containing shift-plan-gui.exe.
 You can send just that .exe file to anyone, and it will run your app.